The Bankrate promise

 Not making extra preparations, as a woman

 For a variety of reasons women need to be extra prepared when planning for retirement.
-Women typically earn less than men over their working careers, and studies have shown that women have longer lifespans on average compared to men, leaving many widows with substantial financial needs, for example.
+They typically earn less than men over their working careers, and women have longer lifespans on average compared to men, leaving many widows with substantial financial needs, for example.

-“While Social Security benefits are neutral when it comes to gender, there are many factors that women need to consider with regard to their benefits,” says Mary Ann Ferreira, a certified financial planner at Viridian Advisors.
+“While Social Security benefits are neutral when it comes to gender, there are many factors that women need to consider with regard to their benefits,” says Mary Ann Ferreira, a certified financial planner formerly at Edelman Financial Engines.

 “Women who work outside the home typically miss an average of 11.5 years of employment due to childcare and care of elderly parents.”
 She also notes the substantial gender pay gap.